stephendawsondev/Sleep-Healthily/TESTING.md

 The below are known bugs and possible areas of UX improvement I came across during testing.

 1. Order note is not addable even though the field exists on the model.
 I explained this a bit more in the [project board issue](https://github.com/users/stephendawsondev/projects/6/views/1?pane=issue&itemId=54188655), but basically it turned out to be too complex to implement with the way I set it up.
 I removed the text input from the cart to mitigate this issue, but will revisit in the future.
+2. The blog post images are cropped and the user doesn't get to see the whole image.
+This is intentional, but some feedback I got was that the image focus isn't what they want, or the full image should be shown but scaled down.
+I'll consider that in future site versions.
+3. I also received feedback that included the cart quantity on the cart icon could be a good user experience improvement.
+I'll consider that in future site versions.